ankitects/faqs/src/what-spaced-repetition-algorithm.md

   standard SM-2 algorithm is that repeated failings of a card cause the card to get stuck in "low interval hell".
 In Anki, the initial acquisition process does not influence a card’s ease.

+## FSRS

+FSRS aims to learn your memory patterns and schedule reviews more efficiently than SM-2.

+FSRS is based on the "Three Component Model of Memory".
+The model asserts that three variables are sufficient to describe the status of a unitary memory in a human brain.
+These three variables include:

+- Retrievability (R): The probability that the person can successfully recall a particular information at a given moment.
+It depends on the time elapsed since the last review and the memory stability (S).

+- Stability (S): The time, in days, required for R to decrease from 100% to 90%.
+For example, S = 365 means that an entire year will pass before the probability of recalling a particular card drops to 90%.

+- Difficulty (D): The inherent complexity of a particular information.
+It represents how difficult it is to increase memory stability after a review.

+In FSRS, these three values are collectively called the "memory state".
+The value of R changes daily, while D and S change only after a card has been reviewed.
+Each card has its own DSR values, in other words, each card has its own memory state.
+To accurately estimate the DSR values, FSRS analyzes the user's review history and uses machine learning to find parameters that provide the best fit to the review history.

+Note that the users should not tweak the parameters manually.
+If you want to adjust the scheduling, all you need to do is choose an appropriate value of desired retention.
+With FSRS, users can target a specific value of retention, allowing them to balance how much they remember and how many reviews they have to do.
+Higher retention leads to more reviews per day.

+Aside from allowing the users to easily control their retention, FSRS has some other advantages when compared to Anki's default algorithm.
+With FSRS, users have to do fewer reviews than with Anki's default algorithm to achieve the same retention level.
+FSRS is also much better at scheduling cards that have been reviewed with a delay, for example, if the user took a break from Anki for a few weeks or months.

 The scheduling code can be found in `rslib/src/scheduler/states`.
 Here is a summary (see the [deck options](https://docs.ankiweb.net/deck-options.html)